Pinkerton (detective agency): Homestead strike

-On July 6, 1892, during the Homestead Strike, 300 Pinkerton agents from New York and Chicago were called in by Carnegie Steel's Henry Clay Frick to protect the Pittsburgh-area mill and act as strikebreakers.
+On July 6, 1892, during the Homestead Strike, 300 Pinkerton agents from New York City and Chicago were called in by Carnegie Steel's Henry Clay Frick to protect the Pittsburgh-area mill and act as strikebreakers.
 This resulted in a firefight and siege in which 16 men were killed and 23 others were wounded.
-Following the confrontation, the Governor of Pennsylvania, Robert E. Pattison, mobilized state law enforcement and the National Guard.
+Following the confrontation, the governor of Pennsylvania, Robert E. Pattison, mobilized state law enforcement and the National Guard.
 Private and government forces broke the strike, and workers returned to the steel mill.

-The strike, dubbed "The Battle of Homestead" by local media, ignited a firestorm around the United States.
-Americans were outraged at the conduct of the Pinkertons and how strikers were treated.
-The Homestead Strike of 1892 is regarded as a turning point in American labor history and prompted Congress to begin a crackdown on the Pinkertons.
+The Homestead Strike, dubbed "the Battle of Homestead" by local media, caused outrage across the country for the mistreatment of strikers.
+The event is regarded as a turning point in American labor history, prompting Congress to begin a crackdown on the Pinkertons.
 As a legacy of the Pinkertons' involvement, a bridge connecting the nearby Pittsburgh suburbs of Munhall and Rankin was named Pinkerton's Landing Bridge.